wacncontent/CustomizeTool/removeCommentOutput2/articles/virtual-machines/virtual-machines-hpcpack-cluster-node-autogrowshrink.md

 ## Prerequisites

 * **HPC Pack 2012 R2 Update 1 or later cluster** - The **AzureAutoGrowShrink.ps1** script is installed in the %CCP_HOME%bin folder.
 The cluster head node can be deployed either on-premises or in an Azure VM.
 See [Set up a hybrid cluster with HPC Pack](/documentation/articles/cloud-services-setup-hybrid-hpcpack-cluster) to get started with an on-premises head node and Azure "burst" nodes.
-See the [HPC Pack IaaS deployment script](/documentation/articles/virtual-machines-hpcpack-cluster-powershell-script) to quickly deploy a HPC Pack cluster in Azure VMs, or use an [Azure quickstart template](https://azure.microsoft.com/documentation/templates/create-hpc-cluster/).
+See the [HPC Pack IaaS deployment script](/documentation/articles/virtual-machines-hpcpack-cluster-powershell-script) to quickly deploy a HPC Pack cluster in Azure VMs.

 * **Azure PowerShell 0.8.12** - The script currently depends on this specific version of Azure PowerShell.
 If you are running a later version on the head node, you might have to downgrade Azure PowerShell to [version 0.8.12](http://az412849.vo.msecnd.net/downloads03/azure-powershell.0.8.12.msi) to run the script.